 Biocides, Products and Chemicals

-Monitoring chemicals and biocides in the environment: Why is it important to do so?
+Monitoring chemicals and biocides in the environment and on surfaces: Why it matters.

-Since September 2013, the assessment and authorisation of biocides on the European market has been regulated by the EU Biocidal Products Regulation No. 528/2012 (BPR), with the delivery of analytical methods for monitoring purposes being a requirement of the BPR.
-Monitoring is in fact required for chemicals including: active substances, impurities and substances of concern in a variety of matrices such as air, drinking and surface water, body fluids as well as in treated food or feeding stuff.
+Since September 2013, the assessment and authorisation of biocides on the European market has been regulated by the EU Biocidal Products Regulation No. 528/2012 (BPR).
+The regulation requires the development and application of analytical methods for monitoring biocides, covering active substances, impurities, and substances of concern across a range of matrices.
+Monitoring is essential not only in environmental compartments such as air, soil, water and sediment, but also in food, treated food/feed and on surfaces where human exposure may occur.

 What can CEMAS do for you?